 If found guilty of procurement fraud, contractors and defendants can face up to ten years of prison time.
 Federal prosecutors must prove allegations of major fraud against the United States beyond a reasonable doubt.
 This is a high burden of proof, especially when beyond a reasonable doubt applies to each element of the crime.
 Depending on the facts of the case, proving intent can be difficult.
-Our contract criminal defense lawyers understand the federal procurement process and can aggressively represent our clients in these types of cases.
+Our government contractor fraud attorneys understand the federal procurement process and can aggressively represent our clients in these types of cases.

 18 USC 1031 Criminal Penalties